haberdashPI/german_track/_research/plans.md

 ## current steps:

 - regularize across all trials
+- look at alpha and gamma bands for the spatial task
+- consider using envelope surprisal
 - train across subjects (exclude 11?)
 - train across conditions: weight the data based on the condition
 - for plots: pick only the comparisons that we know make sense to look at